Siemens BACnet ATEC Devices

 What could happen

-An attacker on the same BACnet network can send a malformed message that crashes BACnet ATEC devices, forcing a manual power cycle to restore them to service.
-This could cause temporary loss of HVAC or other building automation control.
+An attacker on the same BACnet network can send a malformed message that crashes these ATEC devices, requiring manual power-cycle restarts to restore operation.
+This interrupts monitoring and control of HVAC systems in building automation networks.

 Who's at risk